docker/roadmap/README.md

 **Q:** What do the roadmap categories mean?
 * Shipped - Hopefully you are enjoying it!
 * Working on it - Actively in development, we are trying to get this out to you in a good state as soon as we can.
-* Top of our mind - The next thing we are thinking about working on or addressing as part of our public roadmap
+* We're Writing the Code - The next thing we are thinking about working on or addressing as part of our public roadmap
-* Researching - We're thinking about it.
+* Investigating - We're thinking about it.
 This might mean we're still designing, or thinking through how this might work.
 This is a great phase to send how you want to see something implemented!
 We'd love to see your usecase or design ideas here.

 **Q:** Why are there no dates on your roadmap?